 - Successfully passed the Treatment and Management of Ocular Disease (TMOD®) examination or licensed by a state board to use drugs for therapeutic purposes.

-Examiners are required to sign a confidentiality agreement and cannot participate in any Part III CSE candidate preparation courses.
-The diligent efforts of all examiners in keeping information and materials secure are anticipated and appreciated.
+Examiners are required to sign a confidentiality agreement and cannot participate in any Part III Clinical Skills Exam candidate preparation courses.
+Examiners must keep all NBEO information and materials secure and confidential.
 NBEO will monitor examiner scoring consistency, accuracy, and timeliness of grading.
 On-going support and training will be provided.

 - 1. Case History / Patient Communication